lisafast/lacnotredame/content/about/2020BoardReport.md

 * Presented by Dave Hayward, treasurer for the fiscal year 2019 - 2020
 Summmary:
-* At the end of our financial year on June 31, 2020 - there was $4,897.25 in the Association's bank accounts at Desjardins
+* At the end of our financial year on June 31, 2020 - there was $4776.31 in the Association's bank accounts at Desjardins
-  * $1701.36 in Chequing, $3128.83 in Savings
+  * $1701.36 in Chequing, $3,074,95 in Savings and 163.44 in outstanding cheques/payments
-* Income for fiscal year was $464.72
+* Income for fiscal year was $454.72
-  * $320 from 32 memberships, $24.72 interest and $120.00 in donations towards water testing
+  * $320 from 32 memberships, $24.72 interest and $110.00 in donations towards water testing
-* Expenses were $1183.82
+* Expenses were $1230.70
-  * Minor: $75 for Rupert Hall rental, $27.94 for web hosting, $35 for Entreprises Quebec registration, and $35.40 for bank fees.
+  * Minor: $75 for Rupert Hall rental, $74.82 for web hosting, $35 for Entreprises Quebec registration, and $35.40 for bank fees.
   * Water testing: $1,010.48 - covers 2018 and 2019 water testing as the payment of $539 for 2018 was delayed.